emely3h/library_app/Readme.md

 ![thread model](docs/thread_model.png "Thread Model")

-## Routing
+## Features

+  All users are able to:
-Routes created in the backend:
+  - view all books in the bookshelf

-  all users
-  - GET /
-  - GET /book-request
-  - GET /auth/login
-  - GET /auth/register
-  - POST /auth/login
-  - POST /auth/register
+  - log in
-  - GET /book?id=1
+  - register
+  - view details of a book
+  - make a book request

-  Logged in users only
+  Logged in users are able to:
-  - POST /borrow-book
-  - POST /reading-list
-  - POST /auth/logout
-  - GET /my-books
-  - POST /my-books/extend
-  - POST /book-request
-  - DELETE /reading-list

-  admin(s) only
-  - GET /admin
+  - access the my-books page and view all their borrowed books, their due dates and their reading list
+  - borrow a book
+  - extend a book if it was not requested by an other user
+  - request a book
-  - POST /admin/add-book
+  - log out

-  - POST /admin/book-status # PUT?
+  Admin(s) are able to:
+  - access the admin page and view all currently borrowed or missing books and the latest book requests
+  - add books to the bookshelf
+  - remove books from the bookshelf
+  - delete a book request
+  - return a book
+  - mark a book as missing
+  - view the renting history of every book

 ## DB doc